-1. It is strongly recommended that students with a first concentration in chemistry take at least 6 credits in each of inorganic (CHEM 330, 431), organic (CHEM 350, 351, 450), physical (CHEM 370, 371), and analytical chemistry (CHEM 310, 311) to be exposed to the breadth of the discipline.
+It is strongly recommended that students with a first concentration in chemistry take at least 6 credits in each of inorganic (CHEM 330, 431), organic (CHEM 350, 351, 450), physical (CHEM 370, 371), and analytical chemistry (CHEM 310,

-- 2. CHEM 290 meets the natural science (with lab) breadth requirements for the B.A. but will not meet concentration requirements in chemistry. - 3.
-Electives may be used to add chemistry concentration courses up to 42 credits or to make up a second concentration. - 4.
+- 311) to be exposed to the breadth of the discipline. - CHEM 290 meets the natural science (with lab) breadth requirements for the B.A. but will not meet concentration requirements in chemistry.
+Electives may be used to add chemistry - Electives may be used to add chemistry concentration courses up to 42 credits or to make up a second concentration. - 4.
 Students who wish to enter professional schools of medicine, dentistry, and veterinary science can meet the requirements of these schools while earning the B.Sc. degree with a concentration in chemistry.
-See Pre-Professional Programs starting on page 77.
+In some cases a 4-year program will be advantageous.
+See Pre-Professional Programs starting on page 81.